Counterfactual Representation Learning with Balancing Weights: INTRODUCTION

 Solving many scientific, engineering, and socioeconomic problems -- \textit{e.g.}, personalized healthcare \citep{CI_health,EHR}, computational advertising \citep{CI_ads}, and policymaking \citep{CI_policy} -- requires an understanding of cause and effect beyond observed associations.
 Consequently, the study of {\it causal inference} \citep{Pearl,Rubin_potential_outcomes} is central to various disciplines and has received growing attention in the machine learning community.
 To exploit the new opportunities and cope with the challenges brought by modern datasets, various new causal inference methods have been proposed \citep{Shalit,GANITE,louizos2017causal,hassanpour2019counterfactual,johansson2018learning,johansson2020generalization,LiFu_matching,alaa18,alaa2017bayesian}.

-This paper focuses on predicting an individualized treatment effect (ITE) from observational data, defined as the difference between an individual's potential outcomes under different treatment conditions.
+This paper focuses on predicting conditional average treatment effects (CATE) from observational data, defined as the difference between an individual's expected potential outcomes for different treatment conditions.
 This problem differs fundamentally from standard supervised learning \citep{Pearl,Rubin_potential_outcomes}, because for each unit only the potential outcome corresponding to the assigned treatment is observed and the other potential outcome is missing.
 The absence of the ``counterfactual'' outcome prohibits the direct learning and validation of causal effects.
 Further, observational studies are subject to selection bias due to confounders \citep{SelectionBias} -- variables that affect both the treatment assignment and the outcomes.
 Within the associated data this is typically manifested as covariate imbalance \citep{Shalit}, {\it i.e.}, treatment-dependent distributions of covariates.
 Without careful adjustment, this leads to a biased estimate of the causal effect \citep{Jose_stable_weights}.

 Mitigation of covariate imbalance in high-dimensional spaces has motivated representation learning schemes for causal inference that seek balance in the learned feature space \citep{Shalit,johansson2016learning}.
-Despite the empirical success of such methods, it has been recognized that over enforcing balance can be harmful, as it may inadvertently remove information that is predictive of outcomes \citep{alaa18}.
+Despite the empirical success of such methods, it has been recognized that over-enforcing balance can be harmful, as it may inadvertently remove information that is predictive of outcomes \citep{alaa18}.
 To see this, one may consider an example where a moderately predictive feature might get erased in the learned representation for being highly imbalanced.
 As such, representation learning-based schemes are sensitive to the hyperparameter that tunes the desired level of imbalance mitigation.

 More classical causal inference approaches seek to match the statistics of the covariates associated with both treatment types \citep{Pearl,Lunceford2004,Rubin_potential_outcomes,holland1986causal}.
 Matching methods create a balanced sample by searching for ``similar'' units from the opposite treatment group \citep{Matching}.
 Matching unfortunately does not scale well to higher dimensions \citep{abadie2006large}, and will often improve balance for some covariates at the expense of balance for others.
 Weighting methods assign to each unit a different importance weight so as to match the covariate distributions in different treatment arms after reweighting \citep{Fan_overlap,Lunceford2004}.
 In much of the causal inference literature, weighting is employed for {\em average} treatment effect (ATE) estimation over a population.